DanielKeep/tlborm/text/pat-internal-rules.md

 Additionally, internal rules will often come *before* any "bare" rules, to avoid issues with `macro_rules!` incorrectly attempting to parse an internal invocation as something it cannot possibly be, such as an expression.

-If exporting at least one internal macro is unavoidable (*e.g.* you have many macros that depend on a common set of utility rules), you can use this pattern to combine *all* internal macros into a single uber-macro.
+If exporting at least one internal macro is unavoidable (*e.g.* you have many macros that depend on a common set of utility rules), you can use this pattern to combine *all* internal macros into a single *uber-macro*.

 ```ignore
 macro_rules! crate_name_util {